zarahb/FRENCH-GEEK/index.md

 <h1>Language learning 101</h1>
 <h2>Section One: What you can learn here.</h2>
-<p>this is the first paragraph, there's not much goin on just yet.</p>
+<p>This is the first paragraph, there's not much goin on just yet.</p>

 <hr>
 <h4>Ordered lists have numbers</h4>